 - c.
 Now, "publish" your n and e by posting them on this EdStem post.
-Your TAs will send you an encrypted message via a follow-up to your comment. - d.
+Your TAs will send you an encrypted message via a follow-up to your comment, which you can try to decrypt. - d.
 Once you have received an encrypted message from your TAs, use your private decryption exponent d to decrypt and read the message!
 More information about how to interpret the plaintext message is on the EdStem post.